The shift: from “best dog food” to “ask the AI”

 Yet despite its size, the pet industry’s AI visibility landscape is heavily concentrated.
 The top 5 retailers and top 5 manufacturers capture the overwhelming majority of AI recommendations.
 The hundreds of DTC brands, independent pet stores, emerging pet health companies, and specialized service providers that collectively represent billions in annual revenue are largely invisible to AI.

 Packaged Facts reports that premium and super-premium pet food now accounts for over 40% of total pet food sales in the US, up from 30% a decade ago.
-This premiumization trend is driven by brands like The Farmer’s Dog, Ollie, NomNomNow, Open Farm, and Stella & Chewy’s — brands whose entire value proposition is being different from mass-market options.
+This premiumization trend is driven by brands whose entire value proposition is being different from mass-market options.
 Yet AI consistently recommends the mass-market giants first, undermining the premiumization trend that is actually driving industry growth.

-You can’t buy your way into a ChatGPT recommendation.
+You can’t buy your way into an AI recommendation.
 There are no ad slots.
 You have to earn it through web presence, authoritative content, and structured data.
 And right now, only a handful of companies are earning it.
-For more on why this matters in B2B contexts too, see why B2B SaaS brands are invisible in ChatGPT.

 Where pet brands get discovered — and what’s changing

 Understanding the discovery landscape reveals how AI is shifting the competitive dynamics.
-A pet brand visible on Google may be completely invisible in AI — and the migration from one to the other is accelerating.
-Learn more about how we measure AI visibility across these channels.
+A pet brand visible on search engines may be completely invisible in AI — and the migration from one to the other is accelerating.

 | Channel | Visibility Slots | Paid Option | DTC Brand Chance |